To create a bar chart in Python using Matplotlib:

 Step 1: Install the Matplotlib package

-If you haven’t already done so, install the Matplotlib package using this command:
+If you haven’t already done so, install the Matplotlib package in Python using the command below (under Windows):

 pip install matplotlib